v12n-io/packer/README.md

 ### Validation
 Assuming that you've download Packer itself (https://www.packer.io/downloads) and the Windows Update provisioner (https://github.com/rgl/packer-provisioner-windows-update/releases) if required, and that they're located somewhere in your system's path, then validating the build becomes as simple as:
 ```
-cd build/rhel8
+cd builds/rhel8
 packer init .
 packer validate -var-file="../vsphere.pkrvars.hcl" -var-file="../common.pkrvars.hcl" .
 ```
-Again, there should be no errors.
+There should be no errors.
+(Running "packer init" will check the required versions and plugins are present.)

 ### Build
 Actually executing the build is done using the following:
 ```
-cd build/rhel8
+cd builds/rhel8
 packer build -var-file="../vsphere.pkrvars.hcl" -var-file="../common.pkrvars.hcl" .
 ```
-Execution time will vary depending on a number of factors such as how current the OS image is and how many updates are needed.
+Execution time will vary depending on a number of factors such as how current the ISO file is, how many updates are needed, and the steps used in the customisation scripts.